khezen/spoof/readme.md

 ### Testing DMARC
 1. Update `cmd/spoof/main.go`:
+   - Set `from` to an email address belonging the to domain for which you want to test your DMARC policy.
    - Set `to` to an external email address (e.g., your inbox).
    - Set `smtpServer` to your host’s IP if running on a remote machine.
 2. Rebuild and rerun the container: